zhaominghao1/Reinforcement_Learning/Readme.md

-# (Oct 2025) Latex source code of my slides
+# About the Latex source code of my slides

-If you are a professor preparing a course and would like to use any content from my slides, feel free to reach out by email.
+If you are a professor and preparing a course and would like to use any content from my slides, feel free to reach out by email.
 I can share the source code with you.
 The slides were created using Latex/Beamer.

 Regarding reader feedback and questions in the discussion section, please note that due to a high volume of commitments, there may be significant delays in my response.
 Your understanding would be greatly appreciated.